astrowonk/search_transcripts/README.md

 * `LoadTranscripts`: This creates a sqlite database and [FTS5 virtual table](https://www.sqlite.org/fts5.html) from a folder of transcript files (`.vtt` or `.json` files).
 It creates longer chunks of text from the short transcript segments in the original file in order to make the text blocks searchable.
 It preservers the individual transcript segments in a separate database.

-* `SearchTranscripts`: This uses the Sqlite database to return a pandas dataframe of the top results for the search query.
+* `SearchTranscripts`: This is a python class that uses the Sqlite database to return a pandas dataframe of the top results for the search query.

+Of course, once the sqlite database is created, you can access that database via any sqlite interface you like. (datasette, dbeaver, the command line, etc.) `SearchTranscripts` is designed to be convenient way to access the data from python, using sqlalchemy and pandas.
+But you could just run `LoadTranscripts`, make the database, and never use `SearchTranscripts.`

 Usage: